-2. Narrative Writing: Your instructor will assign you writing prompts in between discussion groups as well as an optional cumulative narrative statement (a personal statement of sorts) describing your career purpose and direction.
-You'll have the chance to reflect in writing, focusing your mind on key questions as you draft and redraft written statements while receiving feedback from your instructor.
+2. Narrative Writing: Your instructor will assign you writing prompts in between discussion groups as well as a cumulative statement describing your career purpose and direction.
+You'll have the chance to reflect in writing, focusing your mind on key questions that arise during the group meetings.

 Discussion groups are weekly, 2-hour evening meetings.
 Each week, there will be a different topic or theme.
 Your instructor will provide a brief presentation, which will be followed by time to discuss the theme as well as other related career issues that are coming up for the group that week.
 Afterwards, the session will also provide the opportunity for one of the group members to present a personal case of pursuing career purpose and receive feedback from the rest of the group as well as the instructor in a structured environment.